astaba/ostep-projects/initial-reverse/README.md

 `reverse.v1.c`.
 More sophisticated developers use version control systems git (perhaps through github); such a tool is well worth learning, so do it!

+## Best way to make sure files are not the same

+The issue isn't about the string; it's about the **underlying file's identity**.
+A single file can have multiple paths pointing to it, such as:

+- Different absolute vs. relative paths: `/home/user/app/file.txt` vs. `../app/file.txt`
+- Hard links: `file1.txt` and `file2.txt` might be hard links to the same file data on the disk.
+- Symbolic links: `link.txt` might be a shortcut pointing to `file.txt.`

+The safe and canonical strategy to solve this is to use the `stat()` system call. `stat()` retrieves metadata about a file from the file system.
+Crucially, this metadata includes a unique identifier for the file: the **device ID** and the **inode number**.

+### The `stat()` Strategy

+Every file on a Linux or Unix-like file system is uniquely identified by the combination of its device ID (`st_dev`) and its inode number (`st_ino`).

+The correct approach is to:

+1. Use `stat()` to get the `struct stat` for the first file path.
+2. Use `stat()` again to get the `struct stat` for the second file path.
+3. Compare the `st_dev` and `st_ino` members of the two structs.
+If both are equal, the paths refer to the same file.

+This method works because both relative and absolute paths, as well as hard links, will resolve to the exact same device and inode number.